getsentry/sentry-dotnet/README.md

 [![AppVeyor](https://ci.appveyor.com/api/projects/status/arv807179rg9sg1r/branch/master?svg=true)](https://ci.appveyor.com/project/sentry/sentry-dotnet-platform-abstractions/branch/master)

-## This is a work in progress.

-The idea here is to simplify the [.NET SDK](https://github.com/getsentry/sentry-dotnet/) by leaving the messy `#ifdefs`, platform specific code (operating system, runtime, etc) out into its own library.
+The goal of this package is to simplify the [.NET SDK](https://github.com/getsentry/sentry-dotnet/) by leaving the messy `#ifdefs`, platform specific code (operating system, runtime, etc) out into its own library.
 It also helps by allowing us to share code between the [new .NET SDK](https://github.com/getsentry/sentry-dotnet/) and the [current .NET SDK](https://github.com/getsentry/raven-csharp/).

 Most of the platform information used by the SDK goes to Sentry's [Context Interface](https://docs.sentry.io/clientdev/interfaces/contexts/).
 When implementing this on SharpRaven it was clear that to get reliable information is not as trivial as it seems.
 This repo is an attempt to create a package which will provide reliable information in different types of apps.